 How do I summarize that which makes up my whole being in a few short paragraphs?
 I have never felt a particularly strong need for labels, since I am, and can only be, myself.
 Still, introductions are awfully tricky to write without them, and there are a few of which that I do not mind attaching myself to.

-I am an artist and creator.
-There is something that dwells deep in me that calls out to be allowed to learn new skills and make things with them.
+I am an artist.
+There is something that dwells deep in me and calls out to be allowed to learn new skills and create with them.
 If I do not indulge this part of me I become a very cranky person indeed.
-I love to make jewelry, but also process and carve bone, I am occasionally drawn to paint, among many other small and large projects.
+I am pulled to do ink work with intuitive mandala-like designs, but also many other small and large projects from carved and inlaid runes to knitting and much more.

-I am a child of the Universe and live my life in dedication to my goddesses.
-It is my deepest spiritual belief that we are so very blessed to live on this tiny precious blue dot lost among the vast cosmos, and it is my obligation to live my life in a socially and environmentally conscious way.
-The Earth is currently the human race’s only home and it is our duty to take care for Her to the full extent of our abilities.
+I am a witch and I reclaim this term in dedication to my goddesses.
+It is my deepest spiritual belief that we are so very fortunate to live on this tiny precious blue dot lost among the vast cosmos.
+The Earth is currently the human race’s only home and it is our duty to take care for her to the full extent of our abilities.

-Beyond all that labeling though.
-I just try to passionately be myself.
+Beyond all these labels though, I just try to passionately be myself.
 I love the sunrise and set, the passing of the moon and stars, the warmth of a loved one’s embrace, the flowing of the rivers and tides, the ever-changing aspects of nature, the facets of my inner dragon, and the simple joys that life has to offer.
 Thus far my life has been quite the journey, and I know there is much more discovery to come.
-I am blessed to have my amazing family along my wanderlusting way.

 Hello world, we meet again.
 Yes, my name is really Caswallon.
 Yes, it is my first, not my last name.
 Yes it is unusual!
 So now that we’ve gotten that out of the way, let’s see.
 I went to university to become a psychologist, but what that ultimately led to me to, what everything brings me back to, is the desire to be a writer.
 Psychology taught me a heck of a lot about people’s motivations in life, including my own.
 I have so many stories in progress, a novel a good way finished, another research project on going, it all feeds the creative bug in me.